7 reasons The Republic gets our vote

-In Mzansi Magic’s drama series, which streams every Sunday night on the DStv Now app at 20:00, South African President Kgalema Motlanthe was replaced by the corrupt President Hendrik Zondo (Siyabonga Thwala, Isibaya’s Mpiyakhe Zungu) when his term of office ended in 2009.
+In Mzansi Magic’s drama series (all episodes are now on Showmax), South African President Kgalema Motlanthe was replaced by the corrupt President Hendrik Zondo (Siyabonga Thwala, Isibaya’s Mpiyakhe Zungu) when his term of office ended in 2009.
 But instead of allowing the looting, incompetence and decay to carry on at will, the ruling party eventually fired Zondo and replaced him with the party’s secretary Lufuno Mulaudzi (Florence Masebe, iKani’s ex-Balise).

 She has spent the past two years trying to undo the damage that Zondo did, making sure that those responsible – and those who benefitted – are brought to justice.
 But with Zondo’s greedy allies everywhere, President Mulaudzi will have to fight those who’re seeking to undermine her every step.

 Here are seven reasons to start watching The Republic, if you’re new to this state of affairs.